In general, I truly do not mind cleaning. It’s not my most favorite activity ever, but it’s not my least-favorite either.

 We don’t hire anyone to do our regular weekly cleaning — but we DO hire professionals to do some of our deep cleaning.

 We have carpet cleaners come in once a year to professionally deep clean all our carpeting.
-We also hire someone to power wash the exterior of our home, garage, and outbuilding every other year.
+We also hire someone to power wash the exterior of our home, garage, and outbuilding every spring (he just came earlier this week!)
 A few years ago, we hired a company to clean our roof (what a transformation!)

 I have thought about hiring out our house cleaning, but haven’t done it yet.
-I guess, since I don’t mind cleaning, it’s not as challenging for me to make the time to do it.
+I guess, since I don’t mind cleaning, it’s not as challenging for me to make the time to do it — although I definitely don’t do as much deep cleaning as I could (or maybe should).

 If you don’t particularly love cleaning, I would highly suggest figuring out a way to either hire it out, trade responsibilities with a friend or relative, or even clean WITH a friend.
 I promise it will go a lot faster (and be more fun) with someone else to chat with.